ElianCodes/ElianCodes-frontend/content/blog/configure-tailwindcss-with-blazor.md

 ## Run your project

 voila!
-Now everytime you run `dotnet build` or debug your project.
-The scripts will be ran or at least checked.
+Now every time you run `dotnet build` or debug your project.
+The scripts will run or at least checked.
 If everything goes correct, you should see the `main.css` file in your `/wwwroot/css` folder!

 Now we can include and use it in our markup